0xSero/partisia-docs/docs/node-operations/how-system-updates-and-voting-work.md

 You need to add an override map field to the `config.json`.
 You put `systemupdate.vote.ID` in the map and point it to "false".

+You can find the ID in the `CHANGELOG.md` in latest [merge request to mainnet](https://gitlab.com/partisiablockchain/mainnet/-/merge_requests).

 Example:
 ```JSON
     {